 - Can machines think?

-Can they learn from their experience?
+- Can they learn from their experience?

+- Can they have common sense?

 - If so, how?

-- If not, why not?
+If not, why not?

 - What does this say about human beings?

 - What does this say about the mind?

 A little bit of Al history